 Migliaccio & Rathod LLP is currently investigating employers in the state of New York who violate the state’s labor laws by failing to properly pay employees on a weekly basis when their jobs require a substantial amount of manual work.
 On September 10, 2019, a New York State appellate court ruled on the side of these “manual workers,” determining that employees who spend at least 25% of their working hours engaged in physical labor must be paid every week, rather than bi-weekly, monthly, or in any other interval.
-Hospital, retail, and construction industries employ many manual workers, using job titles such as:
+New York manual workers not paid weekly may be found in hospital, retail, and construction industries with job titles including:

 - Sales associate,

 - Supermarket employee

 - Janitor, or

 Each of whose labor or work may include:

 - Arranging inventory,

 - Standing or walking for extended periods of time.

 Various New York manual workers not paid weekly have brought forth class action lawsuits and prevailed against companies in violation of the state’s weekly pay mandate.
 Within this year, former employees of Apple and The Cheesecake Factory filed separate class action lawsuits claiming that each company should have been paying them weekly, rather than bi-weekly as it were, because their work met the 25% standard of manual work.
 Moreover, also under New York’s state labor laws, any untimely wage payment in these types of cases entitles employee-plaintiffs to seek double damages.
 For example, if a manual worker was paid $2,000 every two weeks instead of $1,000 weekly, they may be entitled to recover an additional $1,000 for weeks in which wages were improperly delayed.
 Ultimately, many workers are, therefore, owed substantial delayed wage damages, in some cases amounting to approximately 50% of their total annual wages.